From Keywords to User Intent: How Google Search Has Changed and What It Means for Your Business

 Old School SEO: The Keyword Era

 Once upon a time, ranking in Google meant finding the right high-volume keyword, repeating it a few dozen times, and waiting for traffic.
-Think: “air conditioner Nowra installation” repeated over and over.
+Think: “air conditioner Adelaide installation” repeated over and over.

 But this approach created robotic, low-value content that didn’t help real users.
 And Google noticed.